-On top of that, each tablespoon of cacao butter also provides 27.1mg of phytosterols, which are plant compounds that deliver their own protective health benefits[*].
+On top of that, each tablespoon also provides 27.1mg of phytosterols, which are plant compounds that deliver their own health benefits[*].

-And that’s just the beginning of the good news.
+And that’s just the beginning of the good stuff.

 You’ll also score the following health benefits by adding this plant-based fat to your weekly meal plans: